Insality/defold-quest/README.md

 ### [Dependency](https://www.defold.com/manuals/libraries/)

+> Can be installed from the [Asset Store](https://github.com/Insality/asset-store) extension to skip this step.

 Open your `game.project` file and add the following line to the dependencies field under the project section:

 **[Defold Event](https://github.com/Insality/defold-event)**